Last updated on January 28th, 2024 at 01:58 am

 Team Trolling Does a Lazy Friday

-It’d been a while since I’d seen the gang, never able to make it out because, you know… parenthood.
-But within the span of three hours of reuniting…
+It’d been a while since I’d seen the gang.
+I never made it out because, you know, parenthood.
+But within three hours of reuniting…

 - Marcel convinced me to buy a North Face Insulated Sawtooth Jacket after waffling so much on a coat purchase last year and freezing for it.